Apple tightens screws on hardware hackers

 News of the screws: Apple's pentalobes

-And now, says Wiens, iPhones are getting them too - a "diabolical" move, he says, because pentalobe screwdrivers are few and far better, though he has managed to source some and will sell you one, and a pair of replacement philips screws, for $10.
+And now, says Wiens, iPhones are getting them too - a "diabolical" move, he says, because pentalobe screwdrivers are few and far between, though he has managed to source some and will sell you one, and a pair of replacement philips screws, for $10.

 The iPhone 4 started out with a pair of tiny philips screws, but these were soon replaced with 'torx' headed screws, notable for their hexafoil head.
 Apple has been using torx screws for many, many years, making early Macs tricky for anyone but an authorised repair engineer to open.